ROALD & BEATRIX

 POP-UP BOOK:

-These are the reference used to give the idea of a well-crafted pop-up book, where real characters can live together with a paper-cut world.
+These are the references used to give the idea of a well-crafted pop-up book, where real characters can live together with a paper-cut world.
 This concept shows the movie's essence; fictional animals live close to their real creators.

 ART DIRECTION: